Ladder Rank Salary Data

 Progress Rate Analysis

-The results indicate that there is no statistically significant difference in progression rate means by gender when compared to white male faculty.
+Using a simple t-test, the results indicate that there is no statistically significant difference in progression rate means by gender when compared to white male faculty.
 However, the one URM faculty advanced at a rate that is nine years faster than the average for white male faculty (p < .001).
 Normative progression is defined in the Progression Matrix.